MazBot Logo MazBot Docs

 next_page_url string | null API endpoint string URL mapping to pull the immediate next dataset, or `null` if boundary is hit.

-GET /contacts
+GET /whatsapp-contact

 Query all system contacts with a standard 10-item limit pagination buffer.

-POST /contacts
+POST /whatsapp-contact-store

-POST /block/{id}
+POST /whatsapp-contact-update/{id}

 Block/unblock the designated record identifier to intercept inbound traffic handlers.